MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-index-transact-sql.md

  PARTITION = ALL rebuilds all partitions.

 > [!WARNING]
 > Creating and rebuilding nonaligned indexes on a table with more than 1,000 partitions is possible, but is not supported.
 Doing so may cause degraded performance or excessive memory consumption during these operations.
-We recommend using only aligned indexes when the number of partitions exceed 1,000.
+Microsoft recommends using only aligned indexes when the number of partitions exceed 1,000.

  *partition_number*